West Virginia First-Time Home Buyer: 2023 Programs and Grants

 What are today’s mortgage rates in West Virginia?

-When you’re ready to start the home buying process, make sure you get personalized rate quotes from at least three mortgage lenders.
-And don’t just look at advertised rates online; actually apply for preapproval and compare the interest rates and fees you’re offered.
-That’s the only way to know you’re getting the best deal possible on your new home loan.
+When you’re ready to start the home-buying process, get personalized rate quotes from at least three mortgage lenders.
+And, instead of simply looking at advertised rates online, apply for preapproval and compare the interest rates and fees offered.
+That is the only way to ensure you get the best deal on your new home loan.

 3Based on a review of the state's available DPA grants at the time this was written